Go Deeper

 Although the author offers us some scant anecdotal information about her mystical experiences and their messages, she seems unsure as to whether to give us the full gospel until the last couple of paragraphs of God-Speaking.
 If she really has a message for us perhaps it is to lose our sense of shame about hearing the gods.
 She spends some time on the Gaia theory (she agrees with it) and some time looking at the anthropocentric stance of most modern people -- Pagans included.
 I think she is right about this, but I am not convinced that her world view really moves us away from it.
 (Perhaps I will cover that in another blog post.)
 However, the final message is both profound and positive.
 I won't ruin it for you through paraphrasing.
 I hope you'll read it for yourself.

 God-Speaking raises interesting practical questions, such as: "What place do visionaries have in our culture?" and "How do we support the mystics among us?".
 These are questions I think spiritual communities everywhere, and the Pagan community in particular, need to address.
 Modern people seem especially fearful of this whole area of spirituality.
-It's considered worrying or suspicious for modern people to admit to a personal experience of communication from a deity, it's in poor taste to talk about it, and a kind of modern heresy to suggest that one's wider community should consider taking any practical action based on reports of such an experience.
+It's considered worrying or suspicious for modern people to admit to a personal experience of communication from a deity.
+It's in poor taste to talk about it, and a kind of modern heresy to suggest that one's wider community should consider taking any practical action based on reports of such an experience.
 In the Pagan community, the phrase unverified personal gnossis is often used scornfully and dismissively.
 The fear and suspicion of cults, gurus and charlatans is understandable, but perhaps god-seeking communities need to develop more openness and better techniques of discernment when it comes to personal gnossis, or risk missing out on input from the most important source of all.

 God-Speaking is published by Moon Books, and available from Amazon, etc.